Dairy industry in the United Kingdom

 The dairy industry in the United Kingdom is the industry of dairy farming that takes place in the UK.

 Production

 In Europe, UK milk production is third after France & Germany and is around the tenth highest in the world.
 There are around 12,000 dairy farms in the UK.

 Around 14 billion litres of milk are commercially produced in the UK each year.

 Britain eats around 2000 tonnes of cheese a day.
+The World Cheese Awards are run by the Guild of Fine Food.